Arden Fair: Remodels

-With renovation plans moving forward, the Homart Development Company purchased half-ownership of the mall in 1987, acting as its managing partner.
-The following year, Homart initiated a three-phase, more than $100 million remodel of the mall, expanding it to just over 952,000 sqft and adding a second level with a food court.
+With renovation plans moving forward, Homart Development Company purchased half-ownership of the mall in 1987, acting as its managing partner.
+In January the following year, Homart initiated a three-phase, more than $100 million remodel of the mall, expanding it to just over 952,000 sqft, introducing around 125 new tenants, and adding a second level with a food court.
 Nordstrom opened in the second phase, marking its first store in the Sacramento area.
-A three-story department store, it opened adjacent to a new parking garage and mall "Center Court".
+Adjacent to Nordstrom was a new parking garage and mall "Center Court".
 Other projects included a remodel of Weinstock's and the demolition of the original Sears building.
 Sears relocated to a new building west of the mall and physically connected to the mall in the final phase, completed in spring of 1990.
+In December 1993, the Chicago-based investment firm Heitman Financial acquired Homart's 50% share for $103 million.

-The mall received its fourth anchor tenant in 1994, when JCPenney relocated from Country Club Plaza to a two-story building in Arden Fair.
+The mall received its fourth anchor tenant in 1994, when JCPenney relocated from Country Club Plaza to Arden Fair.
 Originally planning to open in late 1991, the move was delayed by the city due to traffic concerns in the surrounding area, as initial reports projected 5,000 additional cars a day on already-congested roadways.
 With the opening of JCPenney, Arden Fair now encompassed over 1,100,000 sqft of retail space, surpassing Sunrise Mall in Citrus Heights as the largest mall in the Sacramento area.
 JCPenney replaced a six-screen United Artists movie theater in Arden Fair, which had opened in 1982 after an expansion of a theater originally built in 1969.
 Once the JCPenney relocation was confirmed, United Artists reopened in Market Square in November 1992.

 As part of Federated Department Stores' acquisition of Broadway Stores, Weinstock's was converted into Macy's in 1996.
 Following a year-long remodel, the anchor store opened a third shopping level in the basement, which had previously been used as office space.

 By 2000, Arden Fair was the City of Sacramento's largest single source of sales tax revenue, contributing 8.8% of total revenue that year and generating double the sales per square foot of Sacramento's Downtown Plaza.
 In the three months following the opening of rival mall Galleria at Roseville in 2000, Arden Fair's revenue growth slowed to 1%, compared to 20% growth during the same period in 1999.
 In response, the City of Sacramento entered a public-private partnership with the mall's owners, approving a $1.8 million project to improve Arden Fair's road access on Arden Way.
 The mall also renovated its bathrooms, food court, and signage, and added several carpeted seating areas.